 In the late 70’s the manufacturing plant moved to a larger space with a separate office area in Arden Hills.
-It was during this time that Roger met Paul Dodge of Menomonie, Wisconsin designer of the Pro-Nock which Flex-Fletch began distributing worldwide.
+It was during this time that Roger met Paul Dodge of Menomonie, Wisconsin.
+He is the designer of the Pro-Nock, which Flex-Fletch began distributing worldwide.

 In 1984 Roger bought land in White Bear Township.
 He designed the Flex-Fletch production plant for the future.
 He knew part of that future was to engineer molds with very tight tolerances and so he went about it with the focus of an aeronautical engineer.
 Roger bought a Bridgeport milling machine, took his newly engineered mold plans and began making a new set of molds.
 Like everything Roger has designed, the molds are still used in today’s production.
 When something is designed right, it lasts and lasts, just like the Flex-Fletch Vanes.

 New vane sizes and colors were being added almost yearly and, in 1985, we added Flex Bond glue.
 The glue tubes were filled, clamped, and sealed using a 5 station, rotating platform designed and built by Roger.